ixnas/Quickwarden/README.md

 The packages will be created in the `dist` directory.

 If you'd like to build installers on Windows, you'll have to install Inno Setup first.

+## Security

+This application uses Bitwarden CLI under the hood.
+When you sign in, Quickwarden will pass your credentials to Bitwarden CLI.
+Your credentials won't ever be stored by Quickwarden, they will only be used to obtain a session key from Bitwarden CLI.

+This session key is used to access your vault through the Bitwarden CLI.
+Quickwarden will load your vault into memory, it will never store any vault data.

+Any other data that Quickwarden needs to operate is always stored fully encrypted using AES encryption.
+This currently consists of:

+ - E-mail addresses for signed-in users
+ - Bitwarden CLI vault location and session keys
+ - IDs of your most recently used vault items

+The key to unlock this data is securely stored in your platform's credential manager.
+On Windows Quickwarden will use the Windows Hello, on macOS it'll use Keychain.

+The binary releases are currently signed with a self-signed certificate.
+This ensures that only these signed binary releases are able to unlock Quickwarden's encrypted data.
+Other applications won't be able to access this data unless if you're on macOS and specifically allow another app to access Quickwarden's keychain entry.

+## Disclaimer

+This software is an independent project and not affiliated with Bitwarden in any way.
+Use this software at your own risk.
+I am not responsible for any lost or stolen credentials as a result of using this application.

+## Contributing

+If you have any suggestions for improvements or new features, especially when it comes to security, please open a new issue.
+I'll try to get to them as soon as I can.

 ## Use of Bitwarden CLI